Meet our Alumni

 Stephanie Dearnley | Recent Graduate

-I am a current COVID NQT at Trinity Academy Cathedral.
-Both my training year with TIE and my NQT year with TAC was interrupted with COVID and somehow, I’m still managing to absolutely love my job, day in day out.
+I am a teacher at Trinity Academy Cathedral.
+Both my training year with TIE and my NQT/RQT years with TAC were interrupted with COVID and somehow, I’m still managing to absolutely love my job, day in day out.

 I chose TIE because of the lovely Sue!!
 I met Sue at a teaching event and clicked with her straight away!
 Besides the unconditional support that you will receive from Sue, TIE is a brilliant institute who hold a varied range of contacts, providing the right experience, and all the resources you will need to kick start your career.
 TIE has a great reputation which sells itself when you are looking for employment.
 The support with the assignments, teaching practice, SEND and most importantly the employability aspect of training is second to none.